At a Glance

 The Black Marsh Wildlands host many kinds of herons during summer and in fall migration; Little Blue Herons are abundant and Tricolored Heron is possible.
 Cattle Egrets may be found in farm fields on the way to the park.
 Glossy Ibis also occurs in the park.
 Warblers and other passerines come through during spring and fall migration.
 Wood Ducks nest in the wetlands.

 In winter, look for diving ducks on the Bay, including Canvasback, Ring-necked Duck, Greater and Lesser Scaup, Ruddy Duck, Common Goldeneye, and Bufflehead.
 Both Red-throated and Common Loons can also be seen in winter.
 Pied-billed Grebes occur from September through May, and Horned Grebes and Red-necked Grebes may be present during a brief window in spring.
-Snow Buntings have become almost annual and like to hang out on the long pier that goes out to the Bay behind the Visitor Center and old Trolley Station; the buntings can be found in the sparse grass at the edges or the very end of the pier.
+Snow Buntings have become almost annual and like to hang out on the long pier (Crystal Pier) that goes out to the Bay behind the Visitor Center and old Trolley Station; the buntings can be found in the sparse grass at the edges or on the rocks at the very end of the pier.

 Ospreys, Bald Eagles, Red-Shouldered Hawks, and Red-tailed Hawks are commonly seen; Sharp-shinned and Cooper’s Hawks and Northern Harriers are less common but present.
 Virginia Rails and Soras may be found in the Black Marsh Wildlands.
 Look for gulls and terns from the fishing pier or the beach.
 Woodpeckers are present year-round.